MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 .. note::

-   This tutorial can also be adapted to run other testsuites in addition to the Filesystem Testsuite presented here.
+   This tutorial can also be adapted to run other test suites in addition to the Filesystem Test Suite presented here.

 Introduction
 ------------